dncoyote/interview-guides/Notes/CoreJava.md

 --
 hibernate states
 ---

-difference between hashmap and hashtable can we add a object as a key in hm diff between arraylist and vector diff between run and start can we run already running thread can we start already started thread
+diff between run and start
+can we run already running thread can we start already started thread